MartinMacmillan/jQuery-Lightbox-Plugin/README.md

 # Demo

-A basic demo of the plugin's functionality can be found at: http://martinmacmillan/jq-lightbox-plugin/
+A basic demo of the plugin's functionality can be found at: http://martinmacmillan/jq-lightbox-plugin/, and includes all the core files necessary for legacy support.

 # Design Concerns